Acquisition SaaS

 Comparison

-SEO or SEA for a SaaS: which one to choose in 2026
+SEO or PPC for a SaaS: which one to choose in 2026

-SEO (organic search) and SEA (Google Ads) target the same search intent, but not the same tempo.
-SEA buys immediate visibility that stops the moment you cut the budget.
+SEO (organic search) and PPC (paid search, mainly Google Ads) target the same search intent, but not the same tempo.
+PPC buys immediate visibility that stops the moment you cut the budget.
 SEO builds a slow asset that eventually generates traffic at no marginal cost.
-For a SaaS, the right choice mostly depends on your runway and your validation stage.
+For a SaaS, the right choice mostly depends on your runway and your validation stage, and it gets recalculated every time the cost per click in your category moves.

 SEO